eremitik/notes/README.md

-# Notes
+## 🗒N️otes

-🗒️Personal notes for reference, including working solution files for codewars and leetcode problems📖
+Personal notes for reference, including working solution files for codewars and leetcode problems.